AayushhM/AayushhM/README.md

 ## 🚀 About Me
-I'm a data scientist with a passion for developing innovative solutions using cutting-edge technologies.
+I'm a Data Scientist with a passion for developing innovative solutions using cutting-edge technologies.
 I have experience working with a variety of programming languages and tools, including Python, TensorFlow, and OpenCV.
 I hold a degree in Electronics and Communication engineering.

 I have developed several projects, including: